YunoHost/doc/pages/06.contribute/10.packaging_apps/90.policy/policy.md

 ### Nature of the app

-In addition, the YunoHost team decided to not including apps in the official catalog if they:
+In addition, the YunoHost team decided to not include apps in the official catalog if they:
 - are overly complex to deploy or resource-hungry compared to their features ;
 - only apply to super niche use cases ;
 - promote cryptocurrencies ;
-- promote AI for purposes deemed gadgety compared to the ecological cost involved behind the scenes ;
+- promote AI for purposes deemed futile compared to the ecological cost involved behind the scenes ;
 - promote shady activities such as tracking/stalking people.

-The team may make exceptions to these criterias on a case-by-case basis.
-The team may also amend this list with other criterias in the future.
+The team may make exceptions to these criteria on a case-by-case basis.
+The team may also amend this list with other criteria in the future.

 ### What to do if you're not happy with these criterias